kdadabhoy/to-9km-and-beyond/README.md

 ### Overview:
 __The purpose of this class is to easily declare a (trapezoidal) wing object.
 From this class, the user will easily be able to get necessary Wing attributes like area, Mach Critical Crest Number, the lift coefficient, the drag coefficient, and much more.__

-The minimum amount of variables needed to define a Wing object is: an Airfoil object, the span, the tip chord, the root chord, and the sweep angle.
+The minimum number of variables needed to define a Wing object is: an Airfoil object, the span, the tip chord, the root chord, and the sweep angle.

 Note: The Wing class is meant to be used in tandem with the Airplane class.
 You can either pass in a weight (or use a mutator to set the weight) of the Wing, or when the Wing is used to initialize an Aircraft object, the weight of the Wing will be automatically calculated using an empirical calculation (more details in the Airplane Class's Section)